 Food business is certainly one business that will never go out of fashion because people will always eat.
 There are scores of companies involved in the production of distribution of food products in Nigeria with many of these companies operating different business models.

 Some of these companies have farms that supply the necessary raw materials for the manufacture of their products while there are others that are primarily involved in the importation of these food products from foreign countries.
 Often times, the latter companies are subsidiaries of international food companies.
+These companies must have cleared the food verification test for their products.
+After testing the companies can sell their product.
+It is also recommended by the FCI, before buying, eating any product from any company, one must go for the 먹튀검증 for the food.

 In this post, we have compiled a full list of the food companies in the country along with a brief profile on each one of them.